 2nd Year DPhil student

-I am a First Year DPhil at The University of Oxford Department of Oncology, studying the roles of RNA binding proteins (RBPs) in the development and progression of cancer.
+I am a DPhil student at the University of Oxford Department of Oncology, studying the roles of RNA binding proteins (RBPs) in the development and progression of cancer.
 My project involves exploration into the role of La-related protein (LARP) family of RBPs in tumorigenesis, particularly LARP1b of which there is currently very little knowledge describing its function.

 Acquisition of the "hallmarks of cancer" is largely attributed to the different genomic landscape in cancer with post-transcriptional modification of critical regulatory genes prompting the development of many cancers.
 We now know that RBPs are involved in this process and are key players in tumorigenesis.
 Interestingly, RBP expression is significantly higher in cancer tissue compared to normal tissue with levels even exceeding those of transcription factors.
 Given that RBPs regulate all stages of the mRNA life cycle from stability, localisation and degradation it is no surprise that RBP dysregulation can have catastrophic effects.